 - If you are at an outdoor event, with multiple participants, you must wear your face covering.

-- The intercampus shuttle has been discontinued due to health and safety concerns.
+The intercampus shuttle and PNW campus shuttle have been discontinued due to health and safety concerns.

 Yes.
 Applications are currently being processed as usual.
 Additionally, we haven’t experienced any delays in regard to releasing decisions.